1. By accepting our order or by supplying the goods ordered, the SUPPLIER is deemed to have accepted the present conditions.

 8. The SUPPLIER warrants that the goods supplied are free from defects.
 Goods shall be considered defective if it

-(i) in any respect deviates from the technical specification required from BUYER
+(i) in any respect deviates from the technical specification required from BUYER, or

-8.1 The warranty period is valid twenty-four (24) months from the date the part has been delivered from the SUPPLIER’s warehouse.
+8.1 The BUYER shall examine the Goods delivered and notify any defects to the SUPPLIER basically within thirty (30) days of delivery or – in case of a hidden defect – within thirty (30) days of detection.
+The warranty period is valid twenty-four (24) months from the date the part has been delivered from the SUPPLIER’s warehouse.

 The above-stated time limit shall, however, not apply, should there be a risk of personal injury or damage to property other than the Defective Part, or of repetitive defect.